BOND Custom

 Alexander Gorlin Architects

-You know who’s going to be here before you arrive and you will have a guaranteed number of 1-to-1 meetings with the ‘buyers’ of your choice.
-And this is just the start:
+You know who’s going to be here before you arrive and you will have a guaranteed number of 1-on-1 meetings with the architects and designers of your choice.

-You are all together for 3 days and 3 nights at a luxury resort, away from projects and offices, so there’s time and space to meet everybody and this opens up a whole new world of possibilities.
-Because there’s a real community feel here and everyone’s more relaxed and open and any number of conversations can light up the custom home project trail right in front of you – you’ll see!
+You are all together for three days and nights at a luxury resort, away from the office, so you can get to know each other properly and this is where the magic happens.
+Because there’s a real community feel here where everyone’s more relaxed, open and helpful so any conversation can light up opportunities from totally unexpected sources – you’ll see!

 > 18 pre-arranged 1:1 meetings